Beltway Republicans Worried About Losing Koch Money Before Midterm Elections

 — Donald J. Trump (@realDonaldTrump) August 2, 2018

 Many Republicans up for election are remaining mum on the topic, afraid of alienating Trump on one hand, whose popularity among his base is solid enough that his endorsement could potentially help a candidate pick up a enough votes to sway a close race.
-On the other hand, The Koch brothers can outspend everyone in politics right now whenever they want to, including Trump.
+On the other hand, the Koch brothers can outspend everyone in politics right now whenever they want to, including Trump.
 With their combined net worth estimated by Forbes to be around $107 billion with an estimated $20 billion or so of it regarded as highly liquid.
 That doesn’t count the better than $100 billion in annual revenue they have coming in through their companies, and they do not disclose how much money their network of political donors raises or who it comes from.

 Remember those steel tariffs in the 1980s and all the jobs they created?
 Neither do we.
 See how we can avoid falling into the same steel trap. pic.twitter.com/bWNODusSzj